segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/moengage-source/index.md

 This source is maintained by MoEngage.
 For any issues with the source, [contact their Support team](mailto:support@moengage.com).

+> info "This is a Beta source"
-_**NOTE:** The MoEngage Source is currently in beta, which means that they are still actively developing the source.
-If you are interested in joining their beta program or have any feedback to help improve the MoEngage Source and its documentation, [let their team know](mailto:support@moengage.com)._
+> The MoEngage Source is in beta, which means that they are still actively developing the source.
+If you're interested in joining their beta program or have any feedback to help improve the MoEngage Source and its documentation, [let their team know](mailto:support@moengage.com)._

 ## Getting Started